TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Omer and grandmother.

-Afterwards, Omer sat on the lap of his uncle, who touched him very affectionately, rubbing his belly and kissing his neck.
-It made me wonder, given the circumstances, what strange things isolated men like Ibrahim might be driven to do out here in the middle of nowhere.
+Afterward, Omer sat on his uncle's lap, touching him affectionately, rubbing his belly, and kissing his neck.
+Given the circumstances, I wondered what strange things isolated men like Ibrahim might be driven to do in the middle of nowhere.

-Soon Ibrahim had laid out the mats for bed.
+Soon, Ibrahim had laid out the mats for bed.
 When he insisted I sleep next to him, I was a bit hesitant.
-I offered to lay my sleeping mat down at their feet so that they had more room, but he insisted.
+I offered to lay my sleeping mat down at their feet so they had more room, but he insisted.
 All four of us lay down shoulder to shoulder on the floor.
-The pillow he gave me was damp and smelled awful, so I set it aside and rolled my jacket into my scarf and used that instead.
+The pillow he gave me was damp and smelled awful, so I set it aside, rolled my jacket into my scarf, and used that instead.

-For about an hour I lay there in the dark, listening to Ibrahim pass gas and burp.
+I lay in the dark for about an hour, listening to Ibrahim pass gas and burp.
 Then his foot reached over and began touching mine.
-When I scooted away he scooted closer and wrapped his leg around me, and then I felt his fingers in my hair.
+When I scooted away, he scooted closer and wrapped his leg around me.
+Then, I felt his fingers in my hair.

-In the roof above me was a little hole, and through it I could see the sky, dusted with stars.
-All night, roosters and guineas squabbled outside, accompanied, occasionally, by the somber tinkling of goat bells.
-Eventually the pain in my stomach subsided and I was fully able to appreciate the beauty of such an isolated place.
+There was a little hole in the roof above me; through it, I could see the sky, dusted with stars.
+All night, roosters and guineas squabbled outside, occasionally accompanied by the somber tinkling of goat bells.
+Eventually, the pain in my stomach subsided, and I fully appreciated the beauty of such an isolated place.

 Ibrahim lit the lamp before sunrise.
-When I sat up the whole family was gathered on the floor around the cardboard box.
-It held a trey of cheese and bread.
-They were looking at me, talking in hushed tones, waiting for me to wake up so they could begin eating.
+When I sat up, the whole family was gathered on the floor around the cardboard box, which held a tray of cheese and bread.
+They looked at me, talked in hushed tones, and waited for me to wake up so they could begin eating.

-After breakfast everyone hurried outside and begin yowling at the goats, driving them from the pen out into the pasture.
+After breakfast, everyone hurried outside and began yowling at the goats, driving them from the pen into the pasture.

 I readied my things and waited until they were finished to say goodbye.
-I made vague promises to return one day, but their blank faces expressed little confidence that I actually would.
-I hiked all day back to the shepherd’s well where I had first camped, and pitched my tent for the evening.
+I made vague promises to return one day, but their blank faces expressed little confidence that I would.
+I hiked back to the shepherd’s well all day, where I had first camped and pitched my tent for the evening.

-That night as I lay there I felt different, but I wasn’t sure in which way.
+As I lay there that night, I felt different, but I wasn’t sure in which way.
 How many worlds were out there like the one I had just stumbled upon, sequestered from the outside world, with their own unique hopes and forms of happiness, just a few short miles into the forest, living life beyond time, ignoring the jets that flew over them, without electricity, without books, without homes?

-I certainly still carry those nomads with me, but I often wonder what I left of myself with them.
-A few photographs they would carry as they packed up their home and moved low for the winter, a vague memory of the strange man who wandered out of the woods one day and spent the night in their tent, who played strange music and asked all sorts of obtrusive questions.
+I still carry the memory of those nomads, but I often wonder if I left any residual effect on them.
+A few photographs they would bring as they packed up their home and moved low for the winter, a vague memory of the strange man who wandered out of the woods one day and spent the night in their tent, who played strange music and asked all sorts of intrusive questions.
 And I wonder if they think of me as I think of them, as kin in some vague way, as members of the same family of itinerants who refuse to throw roots down, who wander endlessly from place to place, alienated from that outside world that rolls on incessantly without us.
-Or did they simply return to their lives and forget?
+Or did they return to their lives and forget?

 Turkey, Blindness, and the Philosophy of Traveling Slow